bht1027/mindbridge/mindbridge-main/README.md

 # MindBridge

 `MindBridge` is a minimal Python project skeleton for a self-reflective multi-agent supportive dialogue system.
 It is designed for course-project use: easy to read, easy to extend, and aligned with the architecture you proposed.
+## Method Overview

+We propose a multi-agent supportive dialogue system that decomposes response generation into specialized modules, including input analysis, knowledge retrieval, empathy modeling, strategy planning, and safety control.

+Unlike a single-agent baseline that produces responses in one step, our system explicitly structures intermediate reasoning stages and introduces a reflection mechanism for iterative improvement.
+This design aims to improve interpretability, controllability, and response quality in sensitive scenarios such as emotional support.

 ## What this skeleton includes